Atrix256/FalcorPathTracer/readme.md

  * does it happen to the compute shader example? yes it does!

 * maybe have an array of geo types and a param that specifies how many are actually used in the scene
+ * or maybe have a structured buffer for each geo type

+* rename compute.hlsl to pathtrace.hlsl or something

 * show this source to patrick so he can see how falcor works